Docklow and Hampton Wafer: Geography

 Docklow and Hampton Wafer is approximately 2 mi from north to south and 2.5 mi east to west, with an area of 16.57 km².

 Adjacent parishes are Leominster at the north-west, Pudleston at the north, Hatfield and Newhampton at the north-east, Grendon Bishop at the south-east, Humber at the south, and Ford and Stoke Prior at the west.
 The parish is rural, of farms, fields, managed woodland and coppices, streams, lakes and ponds, isolated and dispersed businesses and residential properties, and the nucleated settlements of the small village of Docklow at the centre of the parish, and the hamlet of Buckland at the south-west.
 Flowing from the north-east and through the north of the parish is the Humber Brook, a tributary of the River Lugg which it joins 3 mi to the south-west.
 At the north-west of the parish the Humber Brook feeds Docklow Pools, a complex of angling lakes.
 At the south of the parish, and forming the boundary with Humber, is Holly Brook, a tributary of Humber Brook, which rises in Pencombe with Grendon Warren at the south-east, and flows through the extreme south-east of the parish.
 Holly brook is fed by three streams, flowing north to south and which rise in the higher ground of the centre of the parish, two of which form the east and west parish boundaries.
 The only major route is the A44 Worcester Road, running the whole length of the centre of the parish, which begins locally at Leominster, and runs to Bromyard at 6 mi to the east.
 The only other through route in the parish is a minor road at the north, which links the A44 at the west, to Pudleston and Hatfield at the north and north-east.
 All other routes are bridleways, farm tracks and footpaths, and cul-de-sac or circuitous country lanes.

 Governance

 The parish is represented in the lowest tier of UK governance by two elected councillors on the six-member Hatfield and District Group Parish Council which also includes councillors from the parish of Pudleston, and the parish of Hatfield and Newhampton.
 As Herefordshire is a unitary authority—no district council between parish and county councils—the parish sends one councillor, representing the Hampton Ward, to Herefordshire County Council.
-Pudleston is represent in the UK parliament as part of the North Herefordshire constituency, held by the Conservative Party since 2010 by Bill Wiggin.
+Pudleston is represent in the UK Parliament as part of the North Herefordshire constituency.